Vladimir Zhirinovsky 1991 presidential campaign: Support

 By his own admission, Zhirinovsky benefited as a candidate from the negative economic prospects many Russians were facing, saying, “If there were a healthy economy and security for the people, I would lose all the votes I have."

-Zhirinvosky appealed to voters who desired to see order under the authoritarian leadership of a vozhd.
+Zhirinvosky appealed to voters who desired to see order under an authoritarian leadership.

 Zhirinovsky also benefited from the appeal of his energetic rhetorical flair and from having a well-financed and well-organized campaign.